smart-speaking/issues/README.md

 # issues
-Any issues about using smart speaking, please put [here](https://github.com/smart-speaking/issues/issues/new).
+Any issues about using smart speaking, please [create issue](https://github.com/smart-speaking/issues/issues/new).